 Termination during probationary period During the probationary period, either party may terminate the employment contract at any time without observing a notice period and without any liability for severance pay, unless the termination is, for instance, based on discriminatory reasons.
 At the employee’s request, the employer must provide the reasons for the termination of the employment contract during the probationary period.
 Further, there are no conditions for terminating the agreement.

 Non-renewal of fixed-term contract When the employer decides not to renew a fixed-term contract, this means that the contract will automatically terminate after the contract’s end date.
 Sometimes there is a possibility to terminate the contract before the end date, but only when this is agreed in writing.
-Since the Work and Security Act came into force in 2015, the employer must inform the employee at least one month in advance, regardless of whether the employment contract will be renewed – although if so, it must stipulate under which conditions.
+The employer must inform the employee at least one month in advance, regardless of whether the employment contract will be renewed – although if so, it must stipulate under which conditions.

 Dismissal for urgent reason In certain exceptional cases the employer or the employee may face circumstances in which one cannot be reasonably expected to continue the employment relationship.
 If the employee’s conduct raises a so-called ‘urgent cause’, the employer can, under certain circumstances, terminate the employment contract effective immediately (ie, summarily dismiss the employee).
 The employee has a similar right if the employer’s conduct raises an urgent cause.
 However, this form of dismissal is possible only in very exceptional cases (eg, for gross negligence in the performance of duties, theft or fraud).